01 of 10

 Install Aquarium Equipment

-If your system does not have a sump you can move right to installing all of the tank related equipment.
-At this point, you can delay installing your aquarium lighting system as it will just be in the way when you are installing the sea salts, substrate and tank decorations.
+If your system does not have a sump, you can move on to installing all of the tank-related equipment.
+At this point, you can delay installing your aquarium lighting system as it will just be in the way when you are installing the sea salts, substrate, and tank decorations.

-- If using a hang on filter, remove the filter pads, rinse them in freshwater, then put them back in the filter before installing it on the back wall of the aquarium.
+- Prep the filter: Remove the filter pads, rinse them in fresh water, then put them back in the filter before installing it on the back wall of the aquarium.
 This is a good time to check the clearance between the back of the tank and the wall.
-You will, no doubt, be removing he entire filter in the future for cleaning, so make sure that there is an extra inch or two of clearance.
+You will be removing the entire filter in the future for cleaning, so make sure that there is an extra inch or two of clearance.

-- Hang your powerheads in the approximate position the you will have them at completion of assembly.
+- Install the powerheads.
+Hang your powerheads in the approximate position that you will have them at the completion of assembly.
 The positions will no doubt change once your live rock and decorations are installed in the tank.

 05 of 10